 AI Route Planning Sharpens Efficiency & On-time Deliveries

-Route optimization is a critical component in logistics transportation planning as it paves the way for timely deliveries and helps in lowering shipping costs.
+Route optimization is a critical component in logistics and transportation planning.
+For one thing, it paves the way for timely deliveries and helps in lowering shipping costs.
 For another, it can help calculate more precise delivery windows and thereby decrease the odds of a customer-not-at-home.
 Of course, routing is a complex task.
-There are several factors affecting routing optimization, and all of them must be considered when planning strategies.
-Finding the best route to take involves analyzing hundreds of data points rapidly and being able to leverage it to your advantage.
+There are several factors affecting route efficiency, and all of them must be considered when planning.
+Finding the best route to take involves analyzing hundreds of data points rapidly and being able to leverage that analysis to your advantage.

 Planning for the most optimal routes is even harder when companies are dealing with a high volume of packages and heavy traffic congestion.
-Fortunately, artificial intelligence and machine learning help in route optimization by using complex algorithms that take into account historical and real-time data to identify optimal routes, you can power up your route optimization, improve supply chain performance, and ultimately reduce costs and delight customers.
+Fortunately, artificial intelligence and machine learning can help.
+By using complex algorithms that take into account historical and real-time data to identify optimal routes, you can power up your route optimization, improve supply chain performance, and ultimately reduce costs and delight customers.

-The report “Cost of Congestion to the Trucking Industry” released in 2016 revealed that traffic congestion costs the trucking industry as much as $74.5 billion or equivalent to 1.2 billion hours of lost productivity yearly.
+A report released in 2016 revealed that traffic congestion costs the trucking industry as much as $74.5 billion or equivalent to 1.2 billion hours of lost productivity yearly.
 Traffic congestion costs are close to $6,500 per truck per year.

 That was four years ago.
 Fast forward to 2020, and eCommerce growth has been exponential, with many companies offering the same day or next day shipping options.
 Plus, returns of orders almost account for 30% of road time.
 All these are forcing more delivery vehicles on the road, creating more road congestion.